RaphHaddad/blog/content/post/devsecops-azure-terraform-python.md

 The default web browser has been opened at https://login.microsoftonline.com/common/oauth2/authorize.
 Please continue the login in the web browser.
 If no web browser is available or if the web browser fails to open, use device code flow with `az login --use-device-code`.
 ```

+There are several other ways to authenticate to Azure Cloud
+and they are listed on the [Terraform website](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/guides/azure_cli).

 To authenticate into Azure DevOps, A [Personal Access Token (PAT)](https://docs.microsoft.com/en-us/azure/devops/organizations/accounts/use-personal-access-tokens-to-authenticate?view=azure-devops&tabs=preview-page) is needed with
 the scope *Read, query, & manage* on *Service Connections*.
 After generating the
 PAT, Terraform requires certain environment variables to be set: